Davido-star/EcoHealthAllience/README.md

 7. The resulting images were exported from Google Earth Engine to Google Drive for further analysis in ArcPro and TerrSet software.

-#### Data Extraction of MODIS Aerosols Optical Depth Product for the Pan-Amazon using Google Earth Engine
+#### Data Extraction of MODIS Aerosols Optical Depth Product for the Pan-Amazon and Indonesia using Google Earth Engine
+*The following process oulines Google Earth Engine code for the Pan-Amazon*
 1. Import MODIS Aerosols Optical Depth Product and study region boundaries.
 Due to Google Earth Engine specifications for user processing time allotments, we created a custom border called `geometry` with fewer edges to reduce processing requirements.
 (Still, lots of edges!
 But won't cause Google Earth Engine to time out)
 ```